abraunegg/onedrive/README.md

 ### Reporting issues
 If you encounter any bugs you can report them here on Github.
 Before filing an issue be sure to:

-1. Check the version of the application you are using `onedrive --version`
+1. Check the version of the application you are using `onedrive --version` and ensure that you are running either the latest [release](https://github.com/abraunegg/onedrive/releases) or built from master.
-2. Run the application in verbose mode `onedrive --verbose`
-3. Have the log of the error (preferably uploaded on an external website such as [pastebin](https://pastebin.com/))
-4. Collect any information that you may think it is relevant to the error
-	*   The steps to trigger the error
-	*   What have you already done to try solve it
-	*   ...
+2. Fill in a new bug report using the [issue template](https://github.com/abraunegg/onedrive/issues/new?template=bug_report.md)
+3. Generate a debug log for support using the following [process](https://github.com/abraunegg/onedrive/wiki/Generate-debug-log-for-support)
+4. Upload the logfile to [pastebin](https://pastebin.com/) or email to support@mynas.com.au

 ### All available commands
 Output of `onedrive --help`